Privacy Policy

 2. How We Handle Secrets

-Dryx is a security tool that maps where your secrets are exposed.
+Dryx is a developer tool that maps where your AI-agent secrets are exposed.
 We take extra care with this responsibility:

 - Secret values are never read or stored.
-The scanner identifies that a key named
+Dryx identifies that a key named

 OPENAI_API_KEYexists at a specific file path and line number.
 It does not read, parse, or retain the key's actual value. - No secret data is transmitted.
 Since Dryx operates offline, secret metadata never leaves your machine.

-- Scan results reference key names only.
+- Inspection results reference key names only.
 Findings in the UI and in exports reference the key name and file location, never the secret itself.

 3. Local Storage